 As part of our ongoing commitment to bringing theatre to young people, we have undertaken various bespoke projects in schools across London.
 Our bespoke projects aim to bring out the best in your students through theatre.
 Whether it’s writing a play, polishing their performance skills or introducing them to theatre.
 Bespoke projects are at the request of the school.
 For more information please email email@example.com

 Previous bespoke projects include a five day residency in Mulberry Primary School.
 Three classes of Year Two students devised and performed their own short plays.
 This project developed imagination within the students, whilst allowing them to expand their creative skills.
-At Lycée Français Charles de Gaulle, the students are working with industry professionals to learn about different careers within theatre and Camelot Primary School where the entire school took part in workshops before watching a piece performed by years 5 & 6.
+At Lycée Français Charles de Gaulle, the students worked with industry professionals to learn about different careers within theatre, and at Camelot Primary School, the entire school took part in workshops before watching a piece performed by years 5 & 6.
 Last summer, we partnered with The Wellside Centre in Tottenham to put on a series of workshops for kids aged 7-13 exploring why they love Tottenham and what it means to them.